yuvraj-singh-tech/nnia-neural-inference-accelerator/README.md

 <p>
 NNIA implements a <b>systolic-style dataflow architecture</b> —
-<i>inspired by architectures such as Google’s TPU and modern NPUs</i> —
+<i>a well-established compute paradigm widely used in accelerators such as Google's TPU</i> —
 adapted for efficient FPGA-based execution.
 </p>